Gaining, Losing, and Winning Back the Vote: The Story of Utah Women’s Suffrage

 In contrast to other parts of the nation, most Utahns supported a woman’s right to vote and hold office.
 Both national political parties in Utah–Democrat and Republican–supported these rights in their party platforms, and women’s suffrage organizations throughout the territory lobbied delegates to include these rights in Utah’s constitution.
 Despite minor opposition, the delegates voted to include a clause in the constitution that granted women’s suffrage and the right to hold office.
 Article 4, Section 1 of the Utah Constitution states: “The rights of citizens of the State of Utah to vote and hold office shall not be denied on account of sex.
 Both male and female citizens of this State shall enjoy equally all civil, political and religious rights and privileges.”
 A few months later, Utah’s male electorate voted overwhelmingly to approve the proposed constitution.
 Utah women regained the vote, or were re-enfranchised, when Congress accepted Utah’s constitution and granted Utah statehood in 1896.

 Utah Women and the National Suffrage Movement (1896-1920)

-After almost 80 years since the women’s rights movement began, Congress ratified the 19th Amendment to the U.S. Constitution in August 1920, granting women’s suffrage throughout the nation.
+More than 70 years after the women’s rights movement began, Congress ratified the 19th Amendment to the U.S. Constitution in August 1920, granting women’s suffrage throughout the nation.
 It states: “The right of citizens of the United States to vote shall not be denied or abridged by the United States or by any state on account of sex.”

 After 1920: The Struggle for Minority Voting Rights Continues